impillar/AndroidReferences/LiteratureReview.md

 + A Machine-learning Approach for Classifying and Categorizing Android Sources and Sinks, NDSS 2014
 + Securing Android: A Survey, Taxonomy, and Challenges, CSUR 2015
 + Collaborative Security: A Survey and Taxonomy, CSUR 2015
++ PRADA: Prioritizing Android Devices for Apps by Mining Large-Scale Usage Data, ICSE 2016 (It finds the prioritized devices for apps)

 ## Automatic Malware Generation
 + Automatic Generation of Mobile Malware Using Genetic Programming, Applications of Evolutionary Computation, 2015